 The Fort Wayne Radio Club is an organization of amateur (ham) radio operators in Fort Wayne, Indiana.
 Use the menu above to learn more or scroll down for the latest news!

-The April 2014 Issue of the Allen County HamNews newsletter is now available for download using the link below.
+The August, 2014 Issue of the Allen County HamNews newsletter is now available for download using the link below.
 This and previous issues are also available for download by clicking the "Files" link in the main menu and then clicking "Newsletters."

-|April 2014 issue of the Allen County HamNews|
+|August 2014 issue of the Allen County HamNews|

 The output tone on the 146.76 repeater has also been reprogrammed to the new North East standard of 97.4 Hertz.
 If you have been using this for a cross band repeat, you may need to change it for proper operation.

 This makes the 146.91 and 146.76 machines on the new tone for the OUTPUT only.